-My very subjective selection of 11 objects not to be missed at the Musée d'Aquitaine
+My subjective selection of 7 items not to be missed at the Musée d'Aquitaine old times section

 I would like to share with you my selection of works of art that should not be missed at the Musée d'Aquitaine.